LibraryCarpentry/lc-marcedit/episodes/06-manipulating-MARC-data-basics.md

 ## Find and Replace

 Remember to always verify the search results of the Find or Find All and profile your data before making changes.
-Find or Find all will search that exact phrase or string that you put into the search box either on that page (Find) or in every record (Find all).
-In the example above, if you have other MARC fields 856 that have a different syntax that =856  40\$3Full text:\$u and those urls also need a proxy, the replace above will not take that into account.
+Find or Find all will search for the exact phrase or string that you put into the search box either on that page (Find) or in every record (Find all).
+In the example above, if your records contain MARC fields 856 with different \$3 data (for example: =856 40\$3Online Access:\$u) the replace above will not add the proxy to those 856 fields.
 You will need to do another replace.

 ::::::::::::::::::::::::::::::::::::::::::::::::::